sfc-gh-boconnor/scotland_hol/README.md

 * Refresh the Databases explorer to the new content inside your database

+* There is also a section on this script around Time travel.
+Once you have created your database/tables there is protection should accidents happy.
+In addition you will experience zero copy cloning where databases can be cloned for development work

 ![Alt text](image-17.png)

 * In curated, you will see 5 new views.
 These are the required views for the streamlit app.